ahgroup/DSAIRM/auxilliary/to-do.md

 Using models to explore and predict
 * DONE Bacteria model with scan over a parameter
 * DONE data comparing example - Virus and drug (HCV)
+* DONE simulating data and fitting to it

+Fitting Topics
+* bootstrapping for fitting - include possibility to fit in linear or log space
-* DONE Fitting to data
+* DONE fitting to do model comparison

 Further topics
 * DONE PK/PD
 * DONE flu drug stochastic evolutionary model - DO TEXT OUTPUT
-* Advanced fitting to data

 #Further apps that could be implemented
 * More complicated HCV PK/PD (SISMID-U4-hcv3/4)
 * US using regression instead of correlation (U6-us3)
-* bootstrapping for fitting (U8-boot)
 * models with memory/dummy compartments (U9-memory)
 * discrete-time model with noise (U9-noise)
+* fitting of multiple datasets and types of data, e.g. Pawelek 2016 model
+* fitting of multiple-condition datasets, (find old R code for this)
+* fitting using different likelihood approaches (instead of just SSR)